zelzhan/Linear-algebra-with-python/README.md

 My implementation of machine learning stuff

+First of all should mention the research paper written about [Machine learning]https://github.com/zelzhan/Machine-learning/tree/master/research

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.